codesalittle/codesalittle/README.md

-# Hi there! 👋 I'm Cody
+# Hey, I'm Cody

-Welcome to my GitHub profile!
-I'm a student passionate about technology.
-I love programming and building web projects.
+I'm a student passionate about music and technology.
+I love programming and learning new things.

-## 🔧 Technologies & Tools
+## 🔧 Programming Skillset
-- **Languages:** Primarily Vanilla HTML, CSS, JS
+- **Languages:** Vanilla HTML, CSS, JS, and a 🤏 Python
-- **Frameworks:** NodeJS
 - **Tools & Platforms:** VSCode Forever

 ## 🚀 Projects